Finding Faith Beyond Fundamentalism

 The movement also does not accept the concepts of a devil or hell.
 Rather than seeing Jesus as a “savior,” it believes that the historical Jesus was a great spiritual teacher who fully realized his potential and preached kindness and compassion.

 “Transphobia today is out of control.
-We honor all paths that lead to God, but don’t honor some of the things certain religions do.”
+We honor all paths that lead to God, but we don’t honor some of the things certain religions do.”

 — Michael Gott

 Gott says that a lot of people come to Unity from fundamentalist backgrounds and find a great relief in Unity philosophies.
 The denomination places a high value on human rights and has a great appeal to members of minority groups.
 “Transphobia today is out of control,” Gott says.
-“We honor all paths that lead to God, but don’t honor some of the things that certain religions do.”
+“We honor all paths that lead to God, but we don’t honor some of the things that certain religions do.”

-The church has several 12-step recovery programs, classes in spiritual education, and the extremely popular Course in Miracles.
+Unity has several 12-step recovery programs, classes in spiritual education, and the extremely popular Course in Miracles.
 Unity has hosted such nationally known speakers as Deepak Chopra and Marianne Williamson.

 A Country Boy Who Was Different